 Childcare costs in Luxembourg

-Families with young children have the option of a crèche, day nursery, independent baby sitter or au pair.
-A crèche accepts children from the age of three months old up to the age of four, but prices can be as high as €1,280 per month.
-In Luxembourg City, nursery fees are around €1,400–€1,600 a month.
+Families with young children have the option of a crèche, day nursery, independent babysitter, or au pair.
+A crèche accepts children from the age of three months old up to the age of four, and parents pay according to their income.
 Low-income families may be able to get subsidies known as cheque-service accueil (CSA) to help with childcare costs.

-They are entitled to a quarter of the minimum wage of €500 as pocket money, but should be given board and lodgings.
-Bear in mind that a live-in au pair will add at least €250–€300 a month to your grocery bills, but is still half the cost of a private nursery.
+They are entitled to a fifth of the minimum wage as pocket money and must also be provided with board and lodgings.
+Bear in mind that a live-in au pair will add to your grocery bills, but it might still be cheaper than a private nursery.

 Cost of dining out at restaurants in Luxembourg

-Eating out in Luxembourg can be expensive and often left to special occasions.
-However, you can still enjoy good quality food in inexpensive restaurants for €17–€30 per person.
+Eating out in Luxembourg can be expensive.
+However, you can still enjoy good quality food in inexpensive restaurants for €10–25 per person.
 A mid-range restaurant will average out at around €70 per person.

-If you’re dining on a budget, the cost of a typical lunch is €9–€17, but you can buy sandwiches and snacks from €5.50 to €10.
-A pint of beer in Luxembourg is between €3.30 and €5.50.
+If you’re dining on a budget, the cost of a typical lunch is between €10 and €12.

 If both spouses in a married couple earn taxable incomes, the class 2 contributions are based on a combined assessment.
 Separated couples are typically granted class 1 or 1a contributions.